OverviewBlog

 • Previously certified amounts: Cumulative totals from previous payment certificates

-• Current amount claimed: Net amount requested in the current application
+• Current amount claimed: Net amount requested in the current application, including staged invoices

 • Variations and additional work: Agreed changes to the original contract scope